Scythian archers: Analysis

+Attic painting of a Scythian archer fighting alongside a hoplite.
+First quarter of the 5th century BCE.

 Scholars agree that a Scythian police force of some sort existed in Athens in the 5th century, although no one knows when it was first established or how long it lasted.
 The evidence for Scythian archers as early as the 6th century BC is inconclusive.
 The Scythian archers that appear to be attending to the hoplites on the Attic vase paintings of the 6th century BC are not necessarily related to the Scythian "police force" of the 5th century BC.
 The police force, the number of which is said to have swelled to 1,200 at some point, may have been involved in wartime conflicts as well.
 Balbina Bäbler points to archeological evidence for Scythians in the 4th century, including the stele of Getes, buried Scythian arrowheads, and other Greek-style grave stelae.
 It is impossible to know whether these Scythians represent a continuation of the police force known earlier or whether Scythian women also lived in Athens.

 Scholars are unsure why Athenians would employ "barbarians", although it's possible that foreign slaves far from home would compose a more faithful police force than locals would.
 It is also not clear why bows and arrows were appropriate weapons for the cramped city of Athens.